lankeo/dmm_web_api/README.md

 # dnn_web_api
-A simple web project to render dnn data in mongodb
+#### [dnn_web_api](yunzhongdaoren/dnn_web_api/edit/master/README.md)  is a simple web project to render dnn data in mongodb, for educational purposes only.

+#### if you don't like projects with multiple files, `app.py`is definitely your best choice, `config.py` is the configuration file, whether it is a single file server or a multi-file server, it is the same.